gradle/gradle/design-docs/ide-integration.md

 - WebApplicationProject.getWebApplicationDirectoryName returns correct value when custom web application directory is set
 - WebApplicationProject.getWebApplicationDirectory returns correct file when custom web application directory is set
 - WebApplicationProject.getWebApplicationDirectory returns null when custom web application directory is set, but directory does not exist
+- WebApplicationProject model returns null when project does not apply the 'war' plugin

 The `WebApplicationModelBuilder` is tested transitively, as the following tests would all fail if the `WebApplicationModelBuilder` did not produce the correct model.